Isabel LaRosa: Life

-LaRosa was born in the US, Annapolis, MD to a Cuban mother and an American father.
-Isabel grew up with music around her from a young age.
-She attended jazz clubs with her father, where he played the saxophone, her brother played the guitar, and she sang alongside them.
-Isabel started writing songs with her brother, Thomas, while she was in elementary school which led them to form a creative duo.
-Thomas and Isabel write all of her music and Thomas produces it.
+Isabel Sofia LaRosa was born in the US, Annapolis, MD to a Cuban mother and an American father.
+She is Cuban-American and grew up with music around her from a young age, attending jazz clubs with her father where he played the saxophone, her brother playing the guitar, and she singing alongside them.
+Isabel started writing songs with her brother, Thomas LaRosa, while she was in elementary school which led them to form a creative duo.
+They co-write all of her musics, while Thomas produces them.

 Career

+2021–2022: Debut and "I'm Yours"

 On September 8, 2021, Isabel LaRosa released her debut single "16 Candles".
-She released the following singles "Closer" and "Gameboy" in 2021.
+She released the following singles in 2021, "Closer" and "Gameboy".
 On January 26, 2022, LaRosa released the single "Therapy".
-The next month she released the single "Haunted", which was the lead single from her debut EP, I'm Watching You.
+The next month, she released the single "Haunted", the lead single from her debut EP, I'm Watching You.
 The song was released alongside her first music video, which served as the first part of a three part series which together form a short film.
 The EP's second single, "Help", was released on April 15, 2022.
-The EP was released on June 24, 2022, alongside a short film which was written and co-directed by LaRosa herself.

-Another single, "Heartbeat" was released on August 26, 2022.
-LaRosa also cowrote three songs from label-mate Ari Abdul's EP, Fallen Angel.
-On October 28, 2022, LaRosa released the single "I'm Yours", which became her breakthrough song after going viral on TikTok.
-"I'm Yours" was released alongside a "sped up" version of the song, and a music video was released on November 11.
-On September 13, 2023 she released the song "Older".
-On December 13 it was announced that she would be the opening act for Nessa Barrett's Young Forever Tour.
+I'm Watching You was released on June 24, alongside a short film written and co-directed by LaRosa herself.
+Another single, "Heartbeat" was released on August 26.
+LaRosa also co-wrote three songs from label-mate Ari Abdul's EP, Fallen Angel.
+On October 28, LaRosa released the single "I'm Yours", which became her breakthrough song after going viral on TikTok.
+It was released alongside a sped up version of the song and the music video released on November 11.
+On December 13, it was announced that she would be the opening act for Nessa Barrett's Young Forever Tour.

+2023–present: Commercial success of "Favorite", Raven, and Promising Young Woman

 On March 24, 2023, LaRosa released her second extended play, You Fear the God That Loves You.
-On March 29, 2024, she released the single "Favorite", after months of teasing it through TikTok.
-On June 7, 2024 she released the music video for the song.
+On September 13, she released the song "Older".
+In January 2024, Ari Abdul announced that she would perform God's Watching Tour with LaRosa.
+On March 29, she released the single "Favorite".
+Before its official release, it gained more than 400 million views from the content which some users had created in social media.
+LaRosa announced Heaven Doesn't Wait Tour in April, starting at Glassgow, UK on October 21 and concluding at Köle, DE on November 7.
+On June 7, she released the music video for "Favorite".
+In September, LaRosa announced additional Australian set for Heaven Doesn't Wait Tour, set to begin in February 2025.